 The undertaking would not alter the characteristics of historic properties within the APE because there would be no measurable change in audible effects from existing conditions.
-To assess the potential for the introduction of audible elements, including changes in the character of aircraft noise, the FAA and NPS considered whether there would be a change in the annual number, daily frequency, routes or altitudes of commercial air tours, as well as the type of aircraft used to conduct those tours.
+To assess the potential for the introduction of audible elements, including changes in the character of aircraft noise, the FAA and NPS considered whether there would be a change in the annual number, daily frequency, routes, or altitudes of commercial air tours, as well as the type of aircraft used to conduct those tours.

 Following public review of the ATMP, the FAA and the NPS consolidated the routes and adjusted how the altitude of the routes was defined in response to public comments and feedback received.
 The proposed routes are consolidated along an existing air tour route and would not move air tours closer to any historic properties.
-The consolidated route is slightly further from two historic properties: Courthouse Wash Pictographs and the Ringhoffer Inscription.
-See Attachments A and B. Lateral consolidation of the routes would not likely affect noise modeling results, except for a potential negligible decrease in the size of the noise footprint.
+See Attachments A and B. Lateral consolidation of the routes alone would not likely affect noise modeling results, except for a potential negligible decrease in the noise footprint size.

 The ATMP authorizes the same number of annual flights as the average number of flights from 2017-2019 and maintains routes similar to what is currently flown under existing conditions, any changes to overall noise impacts associated with commercial air tours over the Park are expected to be minimal in both character and decibel level.
-Likewise, the ATMP authorizes the use of the Cessna models Cessna models 172-N, 182-R, 207-207, and 207-T207A and GIPPS-GA-8 and Kodiak-1000 fixed-wing aircraft.
+Likewise, the ATMP authorizes the use of the Cessna models 172-N, 182-R, 207-207, and 207-T207A.
+GIPPS-GA-8 and Kodiak-1000 fixed-wing aircraft.
 Any new or replacement aircraft must not exceed the noise level produced by the aircraft being replaced.

 The ATMP alters aircraft altitude; it requires commercial air tours to fly at a higher minimum altitude (2,600 ft.
-AGL referencing the topographic high point within 1⁄2 mile of the flight path) as compared to those flown under existing conditions (minimum 1,000 ft.
+AGL) as compared to those flown under existing conditions (1,000 ft. to 2,600 ft.
 AGL).
-The resulting increase in the minimum altitude ranges from an increase of 0 to 1600 ft.; the change will reduce maximum noise levels at sites directly below the commercial air tour routes.
+The resulting increase in the minimum altitude ranges from no change to 1,600 ft.
+AGL; the change will reduce maximum noise levels at sites directly below the commercial air tour routes.
 It should be noted that when the altitude of an aircraft is increased, the total area exposed to the noise from that aircraft may also increase depending on the surrounding terrain.
-Although the area exposed to noise might increase, this would not meaningfully affect the acoustic environment because attenuation of noise from the higher altitude would most likely reduce noise levels depending on terrain and the transient nature of the impacts.
+Although the area exposed to noise might increase, this would not meaningfully affect the acoustic environment because of the attenuation of the noise from the higher altitude would most likely reduce noise levels depending on terrain and the transient nature of the impacts.

-For purposes of assessing noise impacts from commercial air tours on the acoustic environment of the Park under the National Environmental Policy Act (NEPA), the FAA noise evaluation is based on Yearly4 Day Night Average Sound Level (Ldn or DNL); the cumulative noise energy exposure from aircraft over 24 hours.
-The DNL analysis indicates that the undertaking would not result in any noise impacts that would be "significant" or "reportable" under FAA's policy for NEPA.5
+For purposes of assessing noise impacts from commercial air tours on the acoustic environment of the Park under the National Environmental Policy Act (NEPA), the FAA noise evaluation is based on Yearly5, Day Night Average Sound Level (Ldn or DNL); the cumulative noise energy exposure from aircraft over 24 hours.
+The DNL analysis indicates that the undertaking would not result in any noise impacts that would be "significant" or "reportable" under FAA's policy for NEPA.6